parli vaijnath temple

 After Ravana attempted to sacrifice his tenth head, Lord Shiva finally appeared, restored all his heads, and granted him boons.
 Ravana then requested to take Shiva to Lanka.
 The compassionate Shiva agreed but cautioned: “Carry my Linga with care and devotion, but never place it on the ground before reaching Lanka, or it will remain permanently wherever placed”.

 On his journey home, Ravana needed to relieve himself.
 He asked a cowherd boy to hold the Linga temporarily.
 Unable to bear its immense weight, the boy eventually placed it on the ground.
-Consequently, as Shiva had foretold, the Linga remained fixed at that spot, becoming known as Vaidyanatheswar.
+Consequently, as Shiva had foretold, the Linga remained fixed at that spot, becoming the sacred Parli Vaijnath Temple we know today.

 The name “Vaidyanath” or “Vaijnath” translates to “Lord of Physicians”.
 This title emerged because Lord Shiva descended to cure the injured Ravana, thus acting as a divine doctor (called “Vaidya” in Hindu tradition).